Chapter 2. About the Migration Toolkit for Containers

-You can migrate applications within the same cluster by using state migration.
+You can migrate applications within the same cluster or between clusters by using state migration.

 MTC provides a web console and an API, based on Kubernetes custom resources, to help you control the migration and minimize application downtime.

 The MTC console is installed on the target cluster by default.
 You can configure the Migration Toolkit for Containers Operator to install the console on a remote cluster.